-The Olivet Discourse - The End Times According to Jesus
+The End Times According to Jesus - Introduction

-The "Olivet Discourse" is an overview of the end times Jesus shared with His disciples the week before His death.
-It all started when some people in the crowd at the temple were verbally admiring the temple stones.
-Jesus unexpectedly threw them a curve when He announced that the temple would be destroyed.
-This prompted questions from the crowd about when the temple would be destroyed (Luke 21).
+The "Olivet Discourse" is an overview of the end times Jesus revealed to His disciples the week before His death.
+It all started when people in the crowd at the temple were verbally admiring the temple stones.
+Jesus unexpectedly threw them a curve when He announced that the temple they were admiring would be destroyed.
+This prompted questions from the crowd about when the temple would be destroyed: